2013 EU-Northwest Journalist Fellowship

 Launched in 2009, the EU-Northwest Journalist Fellowship provides the selected print or broadcast journalist the opportunity to spend a week in Brussels, the European Union’s dynamic capital, learning about the EU and pressing issues affecting European integration and transatlantic relations.
 The program also affords journalists the chance for research and interviews for later print or broadcast.

 Professional journalists from the US Pacific Northwest and Northern California are eligible to apply.
+Exceptional students currently enrolled in journalism programs at accredited Northwest colleges and universities are also eligible to apply.
+Applicants should preferably have at least three year's experience in media or related experience and must demonstrate how their reporting would benefit from exposure to the European Union.
 Applicants should have at least three years’ experience in media, and must demonstrate how their reporting would benefit from exposure to the European Union.
 In addition to the above criteria, the selection committee will give preference to applicants who propose projects which highlight links between Europe and the Pacific Northwest, and who can demonstrate a greater likelihood of having their resulting reporting published or broadcast.